thisisnic/JavaScript30Days/README.md

 * using || '' to append nothing rather than undefined
 * using inputs to alter properties of the page
 * using the mousemove event for smooth transitions

+## 4 - Array Cardio

+Topics:

+* filtering arrays using the filter method
+* using array functions ( => )
+* console.table
+* concatenating strings manually and using template strings
+* sorting arrays using the sort method
+* bubble sorts
+* the ternary operator
+* using the reduce method
+* initialising values returned from reduce
+* converting nodeLists to arrays
+* selecting from nodeLists
+* combining map and filter
+* creating arrays using the split method
+* initialising reduce when full set of keys for key/value pairs are not known